conda/conda-dot-org/CONTRIBUTING.md

 but what if you want to preview exactly what your changes will look like on the website?
 The answer to this involves running a local version of the website that automatically updates as you change and add files on your computer.
-Below, we will walk through the steps necessary to do just that.
+Below, we will walk through the steps necessary to do that.

 ### Prerequisites